aptech/docs/docs/CR-AmericanBSPut.rst

 Purpose
 ----------------
-Prices American put options using Black, Scholes, and Merton method.
+Prices American put options using the Black, Scholes, and Merton method.

 Format
 ----------------